Oil, shares fall on potential limit on China investments

 A strong rally in mining shares propped up European shares, but they ended the week lower for the first time in five weeks as concerns about economic growth and trade, as well as political worries, kept a lid on gains.

-Oil prices headed for a weekly loss on a faster-than-expected recovery in Saudi output, while investors also worried about global crude demand amid slowing Chinese economic growth.
+Oil prices fell and posted a weekly loss on faster-than-expected recovery in Saudi output, while investors also worried about global crude demand amid slowing Chinese economic growth.

-In a volatile session, Brent crude futures lost 79 cents to $61.95 a barrel.
+During a volatile session, Brent crude LCOc1 futures fell 83 cents to settle at $61.91 a barrel.

 In China, the world’s second-largest economy and biggest importer of crude oil, industrial companies reported a contraction in profits in August.